DamnWidget/VenGO/README.md

 #### Fish users

-Is you are a fish user, copy and paste the code below to make your vengo installation works
+If you are a [fish](http://fishshell.com) user, copy and paste the code below to make your vengo installation works

 ```
 echo 'function vengo --description "Generate and manage isolated virtual Go environments"